manta-innovations/manta-innovations.github.io/_posts/2020-03-27-testing-serverless.md

 traditional unit/integration testing we wouldn't be able to answer or test for this, as this process is handled outside of the Lambda - we could test what happens to the Lambda in the event of the external API becoming available, but not how downstream processes would react - we'd be reliant on someone manually trying to mimic this scenario, which simply doesn't scale.
-Furthermore, utilising IaC we can run a huge barrage of these larger workflow tests in parallel (paying only for what resources we actually use), and easily scale these up to incorporate elements of load and chaos testing; instead of being reactive to our workflow breaking, we can push the limits to establish our redundancy prior to experience event outages.
+Furthermore, utilising IaC we can run a huge barrage of these larger workflow tests in parallel, and easily scale these up to incorporate elements of load and chaos testing; instead of being reactive to our workflow breaking, we can push the limits to establish our redundancy prior to experience event outages.

 ### Conclusions
 Hopefully I've sold you on the idea of regression/systems testing, and why as we move to a more serverless world, we need